st1hy/Red-Calorie/README.md

 ## Future functionality (aka. wishlist)
 * Foremost it would be nice to have online database of products.
 * Diet planner (how much calories per each day is left)
-* Sharing prefences, ingredients and meals between users; cloud based (?)
+* Sharing preferences, ingredients and meals between users; cloud based (?)
 * Graphs, moving averages, weight loss tracker, all based on the honesty of the user.
-* Past exploits of the dieting User: The Game (achivements, highscore, share on facebook).
+* Past exploits of the dieting User: The Game (achievement, highscore, share on facebook).
 Wait, what?